Man who fell 800 feet into Crater Lake caldera rescued by Coast Guard

 “An MH-65 Dolphin helicopter aircrew from Sector North Bend hoisted the man out of the caldera and transferred him to an AirLink Critical Care Transport team, who flew the injured man to Bend for care and treatment,” the Coast Guard said in a news statement released early Tuesday.

-The Coast Guard did not provide an update on the man’s condition early Tuesday morning.
+The Coast Guard did not provide an update on the man’s condition early Tuesday morning but said he was able to walk after the rescue.

+In a separate online message, the National Park Service warned of the danger of the steep caldera walls, in places rising nearly 2,000 feet above the lake surface.

 Crater Lake, in the mountains in south-central Oregon, is one of the country’s best-known calderas, a volcanic crater formed by a major eruption that collapsed the mouth of the mountain.
 This isn’t the first time someone has fallen in and needed rescue.